 The Antarctic has no indigenous population and no permanent inhabitants.
 Approximately 29 nations send personnel south of 60° to operate seasonal and year-round research stations, field bases, and research vessels, giving a summer population of around 5,000, dropping to just 1,000 or so over winter.
 The number of summer residents is boosted by tourists, with more than 44,000 visitors recorded in 2016-17 season.

-The Antarctic Treaty System is a unique set of international agreements, laying out the framework for governance of the region.
+The Antarctic Treaty System is a unique set of international agreements, laying out the framework for the governance of the region.
 Originally signed in 1959, it establishes the peaceful pursuit of scientific research, international co-operation, and environmental protection as the goals for all nations active in Antarctica.

 The first confirmed sightings of continental Antarctica happened just 200 years ago.
 The Imperial Russian expedition led by Fabien Gottlieb von Bellingshausen and Mikhail Lazarev, on the ships Vostok and Mirny, discovered an ice shelf on the Princess Martha Coast, on 27th January 1820, which later became known as the Fimbul Ice Shelf.
 Just a few days later, on 30th January, Edward Bransfield, of the British Royal Navy, sighted the Trinity Peninsula, the northernmost tip of the Antarctic continental mainland.